Infant Massage Do’s and Don’ts: A Safe Guide for Parents

 What Not to Do During a Baby Massage?

 Avoid massaging right after feeding, using essential oils, or applying pressure on bony areas.
-Don’t rush the process—watch your baby’s cues and stop if they seem fussy or uncomfortable for their well-being.
+Don’t rush the process.
+Watch your baby’s cues and stop if they seem fussy or uncomfortable.

 What Is Appropriate for Infant Massage?